pechemann/angular-toolbox/projects/angular-toolbox/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular Toolbox project go check out the [Angular Toolbox Demo](https://pascalechemann.com/angular-toolbox) page.